vialab/OpenSSH-Doc-Analyzer/README.md

 ### Debugging

 All development was done using [Visual Studio Code] (https://code.visualstudio.com/), and thus the `/.vscode` files have been provided in order for easy debugging of code.
-Simple install the IDE, along with the Python package (in the IDE), select your debug options to Flask (note this is not the same as Flask (Old)) and press play.
+Simply, install the IDE, along with the Python package (in the IDE), select your debug options to Flask (note this is not the same as Flask (Old)) and press play.

-URL:
+The project should be available at the URL:
 ```
 http://localhost:5000/
 ```